 The massage field has talked about license portability and reciprocity for years.
 But as of right now, no two states have identical massage licensing regulations.
 Most massage therapists have to navigate the licensing process in a new state, which is not always clear or without extra costs.

 So, here are some tips to help make your career move less complicated.

 Click here.
 I will answer all of your questions about obtaining your Florida massage license, and then some.

 As for the rest of you What do you need to do?

 If you can, start preparing early.
 Your current massage license will likely be of no use once you move.
 The process of transferring a license can take time.
 So plan on it taking a few weeks, to a few months to get your new license in hand.
 Most people cannot afford to be without work for a few months while they wait for their license to arrive.

 The first thing to do is look at the Massage Board’s website where you are moving.
 Most do a good job of explaining what new licensees that are transferring licenses need to do.
 Some states do a less than decent job of explaining their process.
 You can always email or call the state boards to find out what needs to be done for someone in your position if the website is unclear.

 Do I need to take the NCETMB or MBLEx again, or maybe for the first time?

 Luckily, one time is usually enough.
-Now if you are moving to one of the few states that have their own exam (Hawaii), or only takes either the NCETMB (Connecticut) or MBLEx (Arkansas), then you may need to take the exam accepted in your new state.
+Now if you are moving to one of the few states that have their own exam (Hawaii or New York), or only takes either the NCETMB (Connecticut) or MBLEx (Arkansas), then you may need to take the exam accepted in your new state.

 Rarely you will have to complete a jurisprudence exam.
 This is a short exam about the massage laws in the state where you are moving.
 This test is nothing to lose any sleep over.